locationtech/geomesa/docs/user/process.rst

 WPS processes can be chained, using the result of one process as the input for another.
 For example, a bounding box in a GeoMesa :ref:`query_process` can be used to restrict data sent to :ref:`statsiterator_process`.
-:download:`GeoMesa_WPS_chain_example.xml </user/_static/process/GeoMesa_WPS_chain_example.xml>` will get all points from the AccumuloQuickStart table that are within a specified bounding box (-77.5, -37.5, -76.5, -36.5), and calulate descriptive statistics on the 'What' attribute of the results.
+:download:`GeoMesa_WPS_chain_example.xml </user/_static/process/GeoMesa_WPS_chain_example.xml>` will get all points from the AccumuloQuickStart table that are within a specified bounding box (-77.5, -37.5, -76.5, -36.5), and calculate descriptive statistics on the 'What' attribute of the results.